emillg/guide-conveyor/ui/README.md

  `npm run start`

-## Reference

-To know more about the widget library please refer the [github]("https://github.com/ibm-watson-iot/iot-widgets")

 ## Privacy notice

 This web application includes code to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/cloudant-labs/deployment-tracker) service on each deployment: